fonyango/fonyango/README.md

 - Technical Writer: I write user guides, story guides, user manuals, and API documentation for software products.
 I also write about machine learning on my [medium account](https://medium.com/@frankonyango.w) to help democratize data science and analytics knowledge to many people.

 - Opensource Contributor: I contribute to open source projects including developing tools that can help data professionals excel in their work.
-Find [cleansummary](https://github.com/fonyango/cleansummary), a Python library that helps get a statistical summary of pandas dataframe on the fly.
+Find [cleansummary](https://github.com/fonyango/cleansummary), a Python library that helps get a statistical summary of a pandas dataframe on the fly.

 ## Tech Stack
 - Programming Languages: Python (Django & Flask) & Javascript